Vrixyz/meshquisse/README.md

 ## Tech talk

-The idea is to have a mesh data, to work with different modules (navmesh, render, runtime edition).
+The idea is to have a mesh data, to work with different modules (navmesh, render, interactive edition...).

 Following diagram is a rough representation of the components organization of the project.